 After a half-time break, I am happy to release essay no. 04 “Dangerous Days – Architecture/Space”.
 Due to recent questions and comments, it seems like a good time to recap the purpose of the project.
 And that is not to imitate, copy or re-invent the groundbreaking aesthetics and sounds we know and cherish from the eponymous original motion picture “Blade Runner” (1982) but rather to reflect on the status quo of our current reality and by doing so, examine various relevant aspects of modern life.
 The year 2019 was the year in which the original sci-fi picture took place, and this triggered the idea to compare our state of affairs with the visions, predictions and speculations illustrated in the movie.
 This is done in a six part essay using my photographed, written and audio-recorded material.
 To tell the story visually, I confine myself to Japan as the source of inspiration because I found certain characteristics of people and country as well as the technological advancement which exists alongside “traditional awareness “, the perfect environment to do so.

-As elaborated in Dangerous Days (I), the colonization of exoplanets is at this point, out of reach and forces us to manage the given space on earth accordingly.
+As elaborated in part 01 the colonization of exoplanets is at this point, out of reach and forces us to manage the given space on earth accordingly.
 Despite Tokyo being by far the largest city on the planet (38 million residents), it seems that the way it is managed is unprecedented and perfect in such a way, like I have never seen in any other, even much smaller city before.
 The terms space management and efficiency gain true meaning here as you become one of the many gearwheels in this well-functioning engine.
-One the one hand, this smoothness is owed to the nature of the Japanese who are known to be perfectly organized and extremely reliable, as well as respectful in their daily routine.
-On the other hand, a willingness to experiment and renew while not completely destroy what exists, is what drives the constant change and development.
+On the one hand this smoothness is owed to the nature of the Japanese who are known to be perfectly organized and extremely reliable, as well as respectful in their daily routine.
+On the other hand though, a willingness to experiment and renew while not completely destroying what exists, is what drives the constant change and development.
 Where does this come from?